 We cannot specify with certainty the particular uses of the net proceeds we will receive from this offering.
 We have broad discretion in the application of the net proceeds received in our initial public offering and will have broad discretion in the application of the net proceeds received in this offering, including for any of the purposes described in the section of this prospectus titled "Use of Proceeds."
 We may spend a portion or all of the net proceeds from our initial public offering and this offering in ways that our stockholders may not desire or that may not yield a favorable return.
 Any failure by us to apply these funds effectively could harm our business, financial condition, results of operations and prospects.
-Pending their use, we may invest the net proceeds from our initial public offering and this offering in a manner that does not produce income or that loses value.
+Pending their use, we may invest the net proceeds from our initial public offering and this offering and this offering and this offering and this offering in a manner that does not produce income or that loses value.